MIT-LCP/mimic-website/content/gettingstarted/dbsetup.md

 MIMIC is provided as a collection of comma-separated (CSV) files, along with scripts to help users import the data into popular database systems.
 Scripts are available in the [MIMIC code repository](https://github.com/MIT-LCP/mimic-code) for Postgres, MySQL, and Oracle:
 https://github.com/MIT-LCP/mimic-code/tree/master/buildmimic

+If you are familiar with Make, then you can directly clone the above repository and run `make` in order to build MIMIC on a PostgreSQL instance.
+Otherwise, see the tutorials below.

 ## Tutorial

 Tutorials for installing MIMIC in a local Postgres database are provided for Mac OSX, Unix, and MS Windows systems.
 For more detail, select the 'Tutorial' item in the left menu.